(1) A lot of believers say life is a test.

 (2.b) What other way would there be for God to create everything, without him being culpable for either (1) creating people that will fail his test knowingly, or (2) creating people that will fail hist test unknowingly, by delegating the creation of those people to some other process (either the devil, or a random process)?

 (3) Perhaps some believers will say: people will be tested in different ways, so you should face up to the challenge.
 Given the power of the devil, how can you accomplice that?
 Why would the devil restrain himself to the point that you can cope, and then stop?
 Why not go all the way, and break you down?
 Or, if its not the devil, but a random process, then inevitably some people will end up in a situation that is unbearable, and fail the test.
 Again, why send all those people to hell?

 (4) Perhaps some believers reject (3) anyway.
 Perhaps they want stick to free will.
 So what does it take for a person to make a decision, freely?

 (4.1) A person’s genes will be given to them.
 The person has no influence over that.
 Lots of things are determined by genes.
 For example, certain forms of psychopathy.
 Other people will get a horrible disease.
 How did God determine that a person with bad genes should end up with those genes?

 (4.2) The person’s parents will be given to them.
-It is a known fact that almost only children that will be raised religiously will end up as believers.
+It is a known fact that, with few exceptions, only children that are raised religiously will end up as believers.
 Almost all children raised by unbelievers will and up as unbelievers.
 Unbelievers go to hell.
 But they did not choose their parents.
 Same goes for being raised in the “wrong” religion.

-(4.4) Even if (4.1 - 4.3) were not true, a person must depend on having received sufficient capabilities to discern the truth.
-If this person fails to discern the truth, because of lack of sufficient capabilities, and goes to hell as a result of this, did this person choose to go to hell, freely?
+(4.4) Even if (4.1 - 4.3) were not true, a person must have sufficient capabilities and information to discern the truth.
+If a person fails to discern the truth, because of lack of sufficient capabilities or lack of information, and goes to hell as a result of this, did this person choose to go to hell, freely?